Coronavirus patients delivered to hospital ship Comfort in New York by mistake: US officials

 The hospital ship is located on Pier 90 on Manhattan’s west side and arrived in New York Monday.
 The vessel has a “couple dozen” patients on board right now, according to chief Pentagon spokesman Jonathan Hoffman.

 Part of the protocol before receiving patients onboard Comfort is for a coronavirus test to be performed.
-The swab test came back hours later, but not before the patients had spent a night onboard the vessel, which is only supposed to treat trauma patients, not Covid-19 positive patients.
+The swab test came back hours later, the patients remained in isolation and spent a night onboard the vessel, which is only supposed to treat trauma patients, not Covid-19 positive patients.

 About a dozen patients from the Javits Center in midtown Manhattan were transferred to the hospital ship Comfort one day after President Trump approved New York Gov. Cuomo’s request to have Covid-19 patients treated at the Javits Center.